 You may be reading this because you’re trying to figure out if you would benefit from a little more support from a registered psychologist.
 You may be wondering if you would benefit from receiving depression treatment by a warm and caring psychologist.

 - Are you experiencing sadness, feeling down, depressed, or irritable?

-Have experienced a loss of interest in your usual hobbies?
-Perhaps lost interest in usual tennis lessons or seeing friends for a dinner?
+- Have you experienced a loss of interest in your usual interests or hobbies?

 - Lost interest in seeing friends or going out for dinner on the weekend?

 - Are you experiencing a loss of pleasure in most activities?